sumiya11/Groebner.jl/README.md

 ## Acknowledgement

 I would like to acknowledge Jérémy Berthomieu, Christian Eder and Mohab Safey El Din as this Library was adapted from their work ["msolve: A Library for Solving Polynomial Systems"](https://arxiv.org/abs/2104.03572).
+I also thank Max-Planck-Institut für Informatik for assistance in producing benchmarks.

-I also thank Vladimir Kuznetsov for providing the sources of his F4 implementation.
+Special thanks goes to Vladimir Kuznetsov for providing the sources of his F4 implementation.